 \subsection{Area selection}

-The completeness and misclassification rates of the FFP sample in regions such as in particular Ophiuchus, the youngest and most embedded region in Scorpius, are expected to be worse given the large levels of extinctions and the degeneracy between the effective temperature (\teff) and extinction \citep{Bailer-Jones2011, MiretRoig2022a}.
-In the present study, we therefore chose to exclude the Ophiuchus region and restrict our analysis to areas of low to moderate extinction (\Av\,$\lesssim$\,1\,mag).
+The completeness and misclassification rates of the FFP sample in regions such as Oph, the youngest and most embedded region in Scorpius, are expected to worsen given the large extinction levels and the degeneracy between the effective temperature (\teff) and extinction \citep{Bailer-Jones2011, MiretRoig2022a}.
+In the present study, we therefore chose to exclude the Oph region and restrict our analysis to areas of low to moderate extinction (\Av\,$\lesssim$\,1\,mag).
 Boundaries were heuristically defined using the Planck 857 GHz dust emission map \citep{Planck}, a reliable proxy for line-of-sight extinction, and illustrated in Fig.~\ref{spatial_map}.
-The selected region encompasses $\sim$155 square degrees in USC, and is outlined as a polygon with the following vertices, expressed in J2000 equatorial coordinates (RA, Dec) in degrees: (252.5, -21); (252.5, -16.5); (235, -16.5); (235, -30); (244, -30); (243, -24.5); (245, -22.4).
+The selected region encompasses $\sim$155 square degrees in USC and is outlined as a polygon with the following vertices, expressed in J2000 equatorial coordinates (RA, Dec) in degrees: (252.5, -21), (252.5, -16.5), (235, -16.5), (235, -30), (244, -30), (243, -24.5), and (245, -22.4).
 This area contains 528 objects, including between 221 and 378 BDs, and between 32 and 61 FFPs, depending on whether an age of 10 or 5\:Myr is assumed.